 Learn everything about Chateau La Louviere, Pessac Leognan with wine tasting notes, and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Louviere History, Overview

-The purchase price could not have been much, as the estate had been allowed to fall into a serious state of dilapidation.
-Extensive renovations were required in the cellars, the vineyards and the chateau of La Louvier which is now classified as a national architectural treasure by the French government.
+The purchase price could not have been much, as the estate had fallen into a serious state of dilapidation.
+Extensive renovations were required in the cellars, the vineyards, and the chateau of La Louviere which is now classified as a national architectural treasure by the French government.

 2003 marked an interesting experiment when Chateau La Louviere became one of the first, well-known Bordeaux estates to bottle their wine using the Stelvin screw cap enclosure.

 Chateau La Louviere Vineyards, Terroir, Grapes, Winemaking